EventGhost/EventGhost/docs/source/internationalisation.rst

+.. _internationalisation:

 ========================================
-Internationalization support for plugins
+Internationalisation Support for Plugins
 ========================================

-Giving your plugins internationalization support is quite easy and straightforward.
+Giving your plugin internationalisation support is quite easy and straightforward.

 Somewhere in your code (preferable at the beginning) you should create a class